HOW TO APPLY

 For applicants who take the IELTS exam, please request the scores be sent to our program, and to the UCLA Graduate Division.
 The MaSS program requires a minimum IELTS score of 7.5.

 Two letters of recommendation are required.
-At least one letter, but preferably both, must come from an academic instructor.
+At least one letter must come from an academic instructor.
 Please note that letters from graduate student teaching assistants (TAs) are welcome as long as they are co-signed by the course instructor.
 Applicants have the option to submit a third letter.

 The Statement of Purpose should identify your areas of academic interest, relevant prior academic and professional training, and your plans after obtaining the MaSS degree.
 Please explain why you are specifically interested in pursuing training in multidisciplinary social science research approaches rather than in a specific discipline or field (e.g. sociology, psychology, or business).
 The Statement of Purpose should do more than simply list past coursework, experience, and accomplishments.
 We want to know about the intellectual curiosity that motivates you—what kinds of research problems and challenges interest you, and why?
 The Statement of Purpose should not exceed 500 words.